I often hear of, or run across people who espouse all sorts of ... well, quite frankly, incoherent, silly ideas and beliefs.

 Well, let's consider that ... no absolute?
 Absolutely no commonality, at all?

 That begs the question .. if there's no underlying commonality, no absolute common ground to existence, what then enables it and us to all interact?
 What's the 'connective tissue' that enables that interactivity?
-What's the ground upon which, and by which, separate things move and connect?
+What's the ground upon which, and by which, separate people, particles and all else connect, and interact?

 So, here's a response I crafted that kiboshes a few misunderstandings.

 Consider some "stuff" of which the entirety of existence is composed.
-Not physical, not even necessarily spiritual.
+Not necessarily physical, nor even necessarily spiritual.
 Let's just call it "stuff".

 If we want to believe that some spiritual beings or others are not composed of this one-stuff, we need ask of what they are made.
-Whatever that is, it will ultimately need to be made of said 'one-stuff' in that said one-stuff is the ground stuff of all existence. no exceptions.
+Whatever that is, it will ultimately need to be made of said 'one-stuff' in that said one-stuff is the ground stuff of all existence.
+No exceptions.
+Remember this "stuff" is absolutly ubiquitous, all-pervading, everywhere, and every-when.

 Now it gets interesting.